zenius/react-food2fork-demo/README.md

 ### Note
 food2fork site is closed.
 Due to which the images are not getting displayed properly.
 Be sure to replace it with any of the currently working site(apis).

+Follow this video link for the guidance: https://youtu.be/wEyPyesv4_c